The latest version of Cisco’s popular network simulator is now available for download.

 Step 2: Download the Cisco simulator program from Netacad to your computer.

 Step 3: Cisco previously published the setup file as tar.gz for Linux.
 The file extension is now published as .run.
-Copy the PacketTracer.run file you downloaded to the desktop, and then open Terminal.
+Copy the PacketTracer.run the file you downloaded to the desktop, then open the terminal.

 Step 4: Use the “chmod +x PacketTracer-7.2.2-ubuntu-setup.run” command to change the permissions of the Run file.